brain of mat kelcey...

 ( for more details on contrastive learning see this tute i did on keras.io )

-this trains an embedding space for set of N examples that generalises to new classes
+this trains an embedding space for set of N examples that generalises to new classes. the random backgrounds were included for robust to the training.

-this requires a non trivial fit since there's not "standard" sense of a batch. keras3 stateless call with the jax backend provides a lot of flexibility!
+this all requires a non trivial fit loop since there's no "standard" sense of a batch anywhere and the contrastive embeddings in this model being a great example of the power of jax.vmap IMHO.

 findings